EDUCBA

 Conclusion

-• Trace precedents are another option available in the ‘Formulas’ menu, which helps you to show the precedents of a result.
+• Trace precedents are another option available in the ‘Formulas’ menu, which helps you show a result’s precedents.
 This will show you the cell reference used in the formula by drawing an arrow from the cell reference to the result.

 Things to Remember About Excel Evaluate Formula